anayapng/python_projects/README.md

 # python_projects
 ## Because Practice makes Perfect

-This is a collection of my python projects that captures my progression as my knowledge in python grows.
+As my knowledge in Python grows, this is a collection of projects that captures my progression.
 Any advice on improvement is greatly appreciated!